Writing Documentation#

 Jupyter Book is essentially an opinionated wrapper around Sphinx, a program for generating Python documentation.
 This project uses Jupyter Book with Sphinx Autodoc to automatically generate documentation straight from code docstrings.
 Because of our settings for the automatic documentation generation, please follow these guidelines.

 • Class docstrings should not have a “Methods” section.
-They may have an “Attributes” section but should not include any attributes that are formalized as properties.

 • Properties show up automatically in the documentation, but attributes created at runtime do not.